-(e) Faculty who have retired, who have an appointment in a Graduate Program, and who are eligible for principal supervision of masters theses and/or doctoral dissertations according to OCGS and FGS regulations and, if applicable, the Graduate Program regulations, may be reimbursed for such principal supervision at the rate of I/6th the value of a Course Directorship at the prevailing CUPE 3903 Unit 2 rate for each year of each principal supervision (e.g., six (6) principal supervisions would equal the value of one (I) Course Directorship).
+(e) Faculty who have retired, who have an appointment in a Graduate Program, and who are eligible for principal supervision of masters theses and/or doctoral dissertations according to OCGS and FGS regulations and, if applicable, the Graduate Program regulations, may be reimbursed for such principal supervision at the rate of 1/6th the value of a Course Directorship at the prevailing CUPE 3903 Unit 2 rate for each year of each principal supervision (e.g., six (6) principal supervisions would equal the value of one (1) Course Directorship).

-Retired faculty may be reimbursed for such principal supervision at $1/6^{th}$ of the enriched rate of \$16,750 - such principal supervisions will be applied against the teaching of up to five (5) courses at the enriched rate (e.g., the faculty member could have six (6) principal supervisions and teach one (I) course in year 1, six (6) principal supervisions and teach one (I) course in year 2, and teach one (I) course in year 3 and thereby exhaust the five (5) courses at the enriched rate).
+Retired faculty may be reimbursed for such principal supervision at 1/6th of the prevailing CUPE 3003 Unit 2 Course Director rate - such principal supervisions will be applied against the teaching of up to eight (8) courses at the CUPE 3903 Unit 2 rate (e.g., the faculty member could have six (6) principal supervisions and teach one (I) course in year I, six (6) principal supervisions and teach one (1) course in year 2, six (6) principal supervisions and teach one (1) course in year 3, and six (6) principal supervisions and teach one (I) course in year 4 and thereby exhaust the eight (8) courses at the CUPE 3903 Unit 2 rate.